-&lt;sup>9Specifically, we use the average income of two-adult households in which the woman's age is between 40 and 43.
-Focusing on two-adult families enables us to abstract from the different marriage and fertility choices of varying types of households and to circumvent comparisons between the income of one- and two-adult households (Bar et al. 2018).
-Though, as the fraction of one-adult households is relatively small (8%) in our data, including single-parent families does not significantly change our results, as shown in Appendix A.5.
+5Specifically, we use the average income of two-adult households in which the woman's age is between 40 and 43.
+Focusing on two-adult families enables us to abstract from the different marriage and fertility choices of varying types of households and to circumvent comparisons between the income of one- and two-adult households.
+Though, as the fraction of one-adult households is relatively small (8%) in our data, including single-parent families does not significantly change our results, as shown in Appendix A.6.